MilenaGasiorek/FirstAppMilenaGasiorek/README.md

-My first application written in C#
+# My first application written in C#

+> Aplication is a simple program with UI (User Interface) - it allows to increase, decrease and zerout the entered number.
-To see the layout please check FirstApp.png file attached.
+> To see the layout please check FirstApp.png file attached.